Corn dog: Argentina

 In Argentina, a panchuker (or panchuque, pancho chino) is a hot snack that can be bought near some train stations and in some places of heavy pedestrian transit.
 They are more popular in the inner country cities.
 A panchuker consists of a sausage covered with a waffle-like pastry, and has a stick in it (like a corn dog) so that it can be easily consumed.
 Some versions contain cheese, and sauces may be served to accompany them.
 Some variations may be found in Uruguay and other South American countries.
-Generally, panchukers are offered as a low-price fast food and can only be seen at certain provinces of the inner country—like La Plata, Belgrano, Villa Albertina, and Cipoletti—and, in Buenos Aires, they can be found in Barrio Chino.
-They are particularly popular in the province of Tucumán.
+Generally, panchukers are offered as a low-price fast food and can only be seen at certain places of the inner country—like the cities of La Plata, Villa Albertina, and Cipoletti —and, in Buenos Aires, they can be found in Barrio Chino and Belgrano.
+They are particularly popular in certain regions in the Northwest, such as the province of Tucumán.

 Australia

 In Australia, a hot dog sausage on a stick, deep-fried in batter, is known as a Dagwood Dog, Pluto Pup, or Dippy Dog, depending on region.
 Variants use wheat-based or corn-based batters.
 These are not to be confused with the Australian battered sav, a saveloy deep fried in a wheat flour-based batter, as used for fish and chips, which generally does not contain cornmeal.

+They are popular at agricultural shows and carnivals, such as the Sydney Royal Easter Show.

 Canada

-In Quebec and Ontario, a battered hot dog on a stick is called a "pogo" and is traditionally eaten with ordinary yellow mustard, sometimes referred to as "ballpark mustard".
-The rest of Canada refers to them by the non-trademarked term "corn dog" It is named after the trademarked name of a Conagra inc. frozen product available in all of the country since the 1960s but whose main market is the province of Quebec.
+In Quebec, Ontario, New Brunswick, and Newfoundland and Labrador, a battered hot dog on a stick is called a "pogo" and is traditionally eaten with ordinary yellow mustard, sometimes referred to as "ballpark mustard".
+The rest of Canada refers to them by the non-trademarked term "corn dog".
+It is named after the trademarked name of a Conagra frozen product available in all of the country since the 1960s but whose main market is the province of Quebec.

 Japan

 In Japan, the equivalent food is usually called an "American dog" (アメリカンドッグ) based on the idea of where the food is believed to originate.
-It is also called "French Dog" in certain parts of Japan including Hokkaido.
+The batter is usually made with wheat flour, and fish sausage may be used.
+In eastern regions of Hokkaido, a variant with granulated sugar instead of usual ketchup topping is called "French dog" (フレンチドッグ).